MaTippett/study/Chemistry/raw-notes.md

 ### 13-1 Model to Explain Gas Behavior

-- AIr is a mixture of gases
+- Air is a mixture of gases
   -  80% Nitrogen, 16% Oxygen, 3% CO<sub>2</sub>
-  -  new option
+  -  new option :zzz: